ogamel/adaptive_genome/research_notes.md

 - Do within type of subfeatures that appears in the label or feature name (e.g. promoter)
 - Check synonmous codons, do differences in their GERP imply something about prevalence?
 - Check the choice of the third nucleotide in CDS - making its own sequence - based on dilation ... mutual info
-- Score correlations of adjacent nucleotides ... compared with dilation,
 - construct de brun graph with quantities from actual sequences ... measures some kind of robustness under frameshift
   - for all codons, and translate them...
 64 x 4 mtarix ... since only 4 codons could follow another
   - [Frameshift and wild-type proteins are often highly similar because the genetic code and genomes were optimized for